bvoq/fast_immutable_equatable/README.md

 ## How to use IFastEquatable in a new project

-Using the mixedin approach (recommended):
+Using the interface approach (recommended):

 ```dart
 class A with IFastEquatable {